-- 1.5.1 For engine maintenance, follow the engine manufacturer's recommendations precisely as stated in the engine manual. - 1.5.2 Disconnect the battery cable from the negative battery post when the unit will be allowed to sit for more than 30 days without use. - 1.5.3 Allowing batteries to stand for an extended period of time without recharging them will result in reduced performance and service life.
+- 1.5.1 For engine maintenance, follow the engine manufacturer's recommendations precisely as stated in the engine manual. - 1.5.2 Store fuel in a container specifically designed for this purpose in a cool, dry place.

+1.5.3 Allowing batteries to stand for an extended period of time without recharging them will result in reduced performance and service life.
 To preserve optimum battery performance and life, recharge batteries in storage when the open circuit voltage drops to 12.4 volts.